Terken Khatun (wife of Ala al-Din Tekish): De facto co-ruler and reign as potential ruler

 After the death of her husband, 'Ala' al-Din Tekish (1172–1200), she so dominated the court of their son, 'Ala' al-Din Muhammad II (1200–20) – one historian termed the relationship between the Shah and his mother as 'an uneasy diarchy', which often acted to Muhammad's disadvantage.
 She quarreled so bitterly with his heir by another wife, Jalal al-Din, that she may have contributed to the impotence of the Khwarazmian Empire in the face of the Mongol onslaught.
 Turkan Khatun even had the laqab: "the Ruler of the World" (Khudavand-e Jahaan), and another one for her decrees: "Protector of peace and faith, Turkan the Great, the ruler of women of both worlds."
-She had a separate Diwan (state apparatus) and a palace and had and managed her fiefs in a huge area as much as her son, and had her own vizier and guard commander to carry out her affairs.
+She had a separate Diwan (state apparatus) and a palace and had managed her fiefs in a huge area as much as her son, and had her own vizier and guard commander to carry out her affairs.
 The orders of the Sultan were not considered effective without her signature, of course, it applied to rewards and punishments as much as possible.
 If two separate decrees were issued by the Turkan Khatun and the Sultan on the same issue, they would only look at the date of the last decree to implement it.
 The Shah ruled the heterogeneous peoples without mercy.
 In face of Mongol attacks, Khwarazmian empire, with a combined army of 400,000, simply collapsed.
 Khwarazmshah Muhammed retreated to Samarkand towards the end of his rule and had to leave the capital city of Gurgenç (Köneürgenç, present-day Turkmenistan) to her.